fauziramadha/cinepro-core/README.md

 We recommend running CinePro Core locally for personal use.
 However, it can also be hosted on a server or cloud platform.

 For that we've prepared [deployment guides](https://docs.cinepro.cc/quickstart).
-However, you can also deploy it using these services:
+However, you can also deploy it using these services: baru untuk cloudfire

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cinepro-org/core) [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/cinepro-org/core) [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/cinepro-org/core)